PC4106 - Introduction to Psychological Research Methods (2018/19)

 On successful completion of this module the student will be able to:

-The learning outcomes will be assessed by two reports, one for each of two research studies in which the students participate (for which additional data will be provided).
-Reports will conform to American Psychological Association structure and style.
+Achievement of the learning outcomes is assessed by two equally weighed reports, one for each of two research studies in which the student collects some data and for which additional data is provided.
+Reports conform to American Psychological Association structure and style.